fuhoi/android.arrowforgithub/README.md

 * pidcat (on Windows? bash, Windows Subsystem for Linux, Python - yay!)
 * Callgraphy for font-awesome / material icon font
 * Dashboard with Cast API
 * Smart watch ... listen for incoming connections / shares and open app on phone?
+Small dashboard with notifications?

 # Resources